AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

 Indefinite Types
 ----------------

-* :dfn:`Indefinite types` do not provide enough information to be instanciated
+* :dfn:`Indefinite types` do not provide enough information to be instantiated

     - Size
     - Representation